 The lie to Millennials: You need community, but you don’t need church.

 Millennials gave us social media.
-O.K., the truth is Generation X (currently 36-48) gave us social media, but Millennials have taken it to a whole new level.
+O.K., the truth is Generation X gave us social media, but Millennials have taken it to a whole new level.
 They feel the need for community.
-They group date, they “meet up”, they collect friends like our parents collected Green Stamps.
+They group date, they “meet up”, they collect friends like my parents collected Green Stamps (Millennials, you will just have to Google that).
 Community, in at least a superficial form, is a natural bent for them.
 But deep, spiritual community such as New Testament church community?
 Not so much.
 To learn “unity” Boomers must be convinced that they were created for community.
 For Millennials to learn unity, they must embrace that Biblical community is considerably deeper and more profound than their most intimate Facebook posts or Instagram images.

 2. Lies about Truth